-HELEN FRANKENTHALER (1928 – 2011) was one of the most famous American woman artists in Abstract Expressionism.
-Her art quotes tell about painting in her typical soak method and the relation with other painters like the Pollock’s; her quotes give moreover essential biography facts about her life as woman painter in New York.
-Frankenhaler was a woman painter in American Abstract Expressionism / New York School of the 2nd generation and attributed by art critic Greenberg to early Color Field Painting because of her flat way of painting technique .
-A famous painting of her is ‘Mountains and sea’.
-At the bottom more biography facts about woman painter Helen Frankenthaler, with some useful art links (ed: Fons Heijnsbroek).
+Helen Frankenthaler (1928 – 2011), with quotes on her ‘soak painting’ and biography & life facts as a American woman-artist in Abstract-Expressionism / Color field.
+Frankenthaler was one of the most famous artists in American Abstract Expressionism.
+Her art quotes tell about painting in her typical soak method and the relation with other painter-friends like the Pollock’s; her quotes give moreover essential biography facts about her life as woman painter in New York.
+Frankenhaler was a woman painter in American Abstract Expressionism / New York School of the 2nd generation and attributed by Greenberg to early Color Field because of her flat way of painting.
+Her most famous painting is ‘Mountains and sea’.

 - I painted ‘Mountains and Sea’ (in 1952, ed.) after seeing the cliffs of Nova Scotia.
 It’s a hilly landscape with wild surf rolling against the rocks.
 Though it was painted in a windowless loft, the memory of the landscape is in the painting, but it has also equal amounts of Cubism, Pollock, Kandinsky, Gorky.